 - Initially, federal funds supported 100% of costs associated with the Healthy Michigan Plan.
-That federal match rate phased down to 90% over five years: - 95% for 2017 (calendar year) - 94% for 2018 - 93% for 2019 - 90% for 2020 and subsequent years - Based on current HFA projections, state matching costs for the Healthy Michigan Plan were \$140 million in FY 2016-17 (for three-quarters of a year), growing to roughly \$545 million in FY 2020-21 (when the state match rate was 10% for a full fiscal year) - Not all of the state matching costs, however, will require additional GF/GP funds.
-Provider assessments and special financing contributions will be used to support the special Medicaid reimbursements within the Healthy Michigan Plan; additionally, there is a hospital assessment retainer of \$118 million based on special hospital reimbursements within the Healthy Michigan Plan - Less administrative costs, HFA projects net GF/GP match costs of \$2 million in FY 2016-17, growing to about \$300 million in FY 2020-21
+That federal match rate phased down to 90% over five years: - 95% for 2017 (calendar year) - 94% for 2018 - 93% for 2019 - 90% for 2020 and subsequent years - Based on current HFA projections, state matching costs for the Healthy Michigan Plan were \$140 million in FY 2016-17 (for three-quarters of a year), growing to roughly \$580 million in FY 2022-23 - Not all of the state matching costs, however, require additional GF/GP funds.
+Provider assessments and special financing contributions will be used to support the special Medicaid reimbursements within the Healthy Michigan Plan; additionally, there is a hospital assessment retainer of \$118 million based on special hospital reimbursements within the Healthy Michigan Plan - Less administrative costs, HFA projects net GF/GP match costs of \$2 million in FY 2016-17, growing to about \$320 million in FY 2022-23